 Awesome Inca Site Number 1: Sacsayhuaman

 Every year, Peruvians and tourists from all over the world come to Sacsayhuaman to celebrate Inti Raymi, the Festival of the Sun which marks the summer solstice on 24th June.
-A spectacular festival, the prices will be sky high during that week, but if you can time your visit to coincide you will be in for a hell of a party!
+It’s a spectacular festival so the prices will be sky high during that week but if you can time your visit to coincide you will be in for a hell of a party!

 Awesome Inca Site Number 2: Pisac